Health-RI/SeMPyRO/docs/Models.md

 ```

 Note: Health-RI core model is a more strict one cardinality-wise and regarding mandatory and recommended fields than
 DCAT-AP profile.
-There's no child-parent relationship implemented for HRI models.
+Classes implementing HRI model are an extension of DCAT models.

 ### Namespaces